TurboWarp/extensions/CONTRIBUTING.md

  */
 ```

 Please update the copyright year and name appropriately.
 Pseudonyms are accepted.

-Add a copy of the full plain text license in the `licenses` folder if one doesn't already exist.
-You should use `/*!` instead of `/*` for the license comment so that JavaScript minifiers will not remove it.
+Add a copy of the full plain text license in the `licenses` folder if a copy doesn't already exist.
+You should use `/*!` instead of `/*` for license comments so that JavaScript minifiers won't remove it.

-We don't want extension code to be GPLv3 exclusively as our non-lawyer understanding of the copyleft clause suggests that it would spread to any projects that use the extension.
-That isn't what we want.
+We don't want extension code to use the GPLv3 or LGPLv3 licenses exclusively.
+Our non-lawyer understanding suggests that the copyleft could extend to projects that use the extension and to any packaged projects, neither of which we want.

-Extensions must not use `eval()`, `new Function()`, untrusted `<script>` or `<iframe>` tags, or similar arbitrary JS/CSS/HTML/etc.

-Extensions must be self-contained.
-All libraries and hardcoded resources it needs should be embedded into the extension's JavaScript file.

 ## Suggested code style